 The future’s bright

-With gracious sincerity Johnny thanks the Foundation’s representative.
-The tears are falling as he describes how his family’s lives, their futures have been transformed.
+With sincerity Johnny thanks the Foundation’s representative.
+The tears are falling as he describes how his family’s lives have been transformed.
 Two of Johnny and Naomi’s children have completed high school and are now at university, one is studying English and the other Accountancy.
 The raw emotion is palpable and I can’t help but wish my children were here, listening to this man express such gratitude about something we take completely and utterly for granted.
+This feels more than sustainable, this is regenerative travel in motion.

 A positive impact

-For me, conservation and tourism are intrinsically linked: one cannot survive without the other.
+For me, conservation and travel are intrinsically linked: one cannot survive without the other.
 Listening to Johnny’s story is testament to that.
 For those of us who believe travel is a vessel to help secure our planet’s future, we have to keep finding ways that have a positive impact on the countries we are visiting.
-And we could do a lot worse than take a very green leaf out of Costa Rica’s book of ‘responsible tourism’
+And we could do a lot worse than take a very green leaf out of Costa Rica’s book of regenerative travel.